 We have written some practice interview questions to help you prepare, here.

 Make sure you read over these and pick some questions to answer and write down your response.
-Read over your response it and see if you can elaborate your answer or add to your answer.
+Read over your response and see if you can elaborate on your answer or add to your answer.
 Take your time.

-This will help you when you are asked the questions in the interview because you are more prepared and don’t have silences while you are thinking up an answer.
+This will help you when you are asked the questions in the interview because you are more prepared and don’t have silence while you are thinking up an answer.
 Your answers will be fresh in your mind, and you will be able to say something similar to what you had previously prepared.